In July 2021, we partnered with ProInspire to bring you the "Talent Matters Remix," a joint 3-part series of episodes on the Fund the People Podcast!

-Talent Matters Remix, which will be released throughout July, will revisit Talent Matters, a 2014 series of essays on the Stanford Social Innovation Review (SSIR) blog.
-These special episodes will be co-hosted by yours truly and Monisha Kapila, ProInspire Founder and Co-CEO.
+Talent Matters Remix, revisits Talent Matters, a 2014 series of essays on the Stanford Social Innovation Review (SSIR) blog.
+These special episodes are co-hosted by yours truly and Monisha Kapila, ProInspire Founder and Co-CEO.
 Monisha helped to curate and write the Talent Matters blog series, and our conversations will feature three of the other authors of those posts.

 A lot has changed in our society in the seven years since 2014, when those blog posts appeared.
 We've had seismic changes in our politics, economy, society, and the nonprofit sector and philanthropy.